Skip to main

 Crystal Bay

-The Lake Tahoe neighborhood of Crystal Bay serves its namesake and sits upon a magnificent peninsula scattered with granite boulders, straddling the California and Nevada border.
+The Lake Tahoe neighborhood of Crystal Bay serves its namesake and sits upon a magnificent peninsula scattered with granite boulders, straddling the California-Nevada border.
 This area caters to everyone from the outdoor enthusiast to the low-key vacationer with a handful of outdoor rental companies, lively casinos, and many delicious dining options.
 One of the newest additions to this area, the Border House at Crystal Bay Casino offers luxury lodging, a world-class entertainment venue, and a high-end steakhouse.
 If you are looking to get out during the day for a one-of-a-kind outdoor adventure, visit Tahoe Adventure Company in Crystal Bay for anything from kayak and SUP rentals to hiking and guided tours.

 Carnelian Bay

 Boating is to Carnelian Bay what blue is to Lake Tahoe.
 In summer, it is life.
 The Sierra Boat Company – considered a premier U.S. wooden boat builder – opened here in the early 1950s and draws boat fanatics from around the world each year to see their classic wooden boats at the Concours d’Elegance wooden boat show for a weekend of nostalgic cruising and flair.
 The town was christened Carnelian Bay in 1860 because of the semi-precious yellow and red stones sprinkling the shoreline.
-Today, a plentiful prize of vacation rentals contour the bay as well.
+Today, a number of vacation rentals surround the bay as well.
 Carnelian Bay is also considered the place where big, hungry Mackinaw trout can be found lurking in the depths.

 Emerald Bay State Park